OCD and Anxiety

 Support group participation

-In addition to your regular individual therapy sessions with your attending physician, primary therapist, and other team members, residential counselors are available 24 hours per day.
-They will provide assistance and one-to-one support while you are in treatment, motivational enhancement, daily goals, problem solving, feelings identification, treatment assignments and more.
+In addition to regular individual therapy sessions with an attending physician, primary therapist, and other team members, residential care specialists are available 24 hours per day.
+They will provide assistance and one-to-one support, motivational enhancement, daily goals, problem solving, feelings identification, and treatment assignments.

-Upon admission, you will meet members of your treatment team for a comprehensive evaluation to assess the history and severity of your addiction and related psychosocial factors.
-This information will help us build your care plan, which will be designed specifically for you.
+Our multidisciplinary team is led by a board-certified psychiatrist specializing in addiction.
+Upon admission, patients will meet members of the treatment team for a comprehensive evaluation to assess the history and severity of their addiction and related psychosocial factors.
+This information helps us build individualized care plans specific to each patient.